- Reviewed by Mr Austro-Hungarian

 Sydney is also quite strong – I think this is aided by her ability to be incredibly stubborn and strong willed.
 She is no Rose, but she holds her own.

+Overall, Sydney keeps adding a few layers every time I read her, which I do very much like.
+She makes the story good, if not a little too pedestrian at times.
 Now, when I said that she is not entirely boring, I was stating the truth.
 However, the only criticism I have with Sydney is that she can sometimes be summed up by a segment from SpongeBob:

 “When your friends describe you, do they use words like “dull” and “drab”?”

-“Don’t forget platitudinous!
+“Don’t forget platitudinous!”

 I am sorry Sydney, I do quite like you, with your regimented ways and beige ensembles, but you do have a tendency to have boring viewpoints.